dsoto/ensp-202-notes/estimations.md

 - Are the math claims made to support the argument valid?
 - What assumptions to these claims make?
 Would you agree?
 - What alternate explanations are possible?

+## Arguments

+- What makes a strong argument?
+- What are logical fallacies?